tko22/flask-boilerplate/docs/databases.md

 * If you are in the regular setup, always remember to be in your virtual environment
 ## SQLAlchemy Examples
 Here are some ways to use SQLAlchemy to query, add, and delete from your database. <br>
-Note: this example is specific to what is initially described in ```models.py```–A Table called Person with an attribute called "name"(String) and one-to-many relationship to the table Emails.
+Note: this example is specific to what is initially described in ```models.py```

+– A Table called Person with an attribute called "name"(String) and one-to-many relationship to the table Emails.
 Another Table called Email has an attribute called "email"(String) and a Foreign Key to Person.
 ```python
 # import Person and db
 >>> from api.models import Person, Email